 Progression to the next year is contingent upon satisfactory performance.
 A certificate is awarded upon completion of the residency.
 Graduate degree programs may not be pursued concurrently with the surgical residency program.

-The VMTH will provide limited support for travel to a meeting once a year.
+The VMTH will provide limited support for travel to meetings.
 Residents that are presenting research will get priority in attending the meetings they request.

 A DVM degree or equivalent is required, plus completion of a formal internship.

 Please note: Foreign nationals must be eligible for either a TN or J1 visa with no bars or home country requirement.

 Selection will utilize the Veterinary Internship/Residency Matching Program.
 For application procedures, salary and benefits, and other information about the residency program, please see Residency Information on the VMTH web site at General Information.